gfish/sprinkle_dns/README.md

 - `route53:ChangeResourceRecordSets`, to change records for a hosted zone.
 - `route53:GetChange`, for reading when a change have been applied.

+Additionally, you can consider adding the following permissions:

+- `route53:CreateHostedZone`, for allowing the gem to create hosted zones.

 You can allow it for all of your hosted zones:

 ```json